Accidental Farmer

-Accidental Farmer is a television comedy drama by broadcast on BBC1 on 21 December 2010.
+Accidental Farmer is a television comedy drama by broadcast on BBC1 on 21 December 2010, written by Daisy Coulam.

 It is about a London-based advertising executive who moves to a farm in Yorkshire after buying it with her boyfriend's credit card as revenge for cheating on her; and the rigours and problems she encounters on the farm, particularly from being unfamiliar with the rural setting.
 It is a comedy drama starring Ashley Jensen as the main character, Erin Taylor.